ehab-abdelhamid/ScaleMine/README.md

     + Required to initialize MPI and establish connections among compute nodes.

  * MPICH2 [Required]
-    + AdHash uses MPI for inter-node communication.
+    + ScaleMine uses MPI for inter-node communication.
 Open MPI is not tested with ScaleMine.

 ## Installation: